oriolrius/StealthSSHAccess/README.md

 # StealthSSHAccess

-StealthSSHAccess is a smart and secure way to manage remote SSH access to your servers.
+StealthSSHAccess is a smart and secure way to manage remote SSH access to your servers, and other ports.
 It keeps the SSH port shielded from unwanted attacks such as denial-of-service (DoS), brute force, and other malicious attempts.
 However, the need to have remote access remains essential, and StealthSSHAccess caters to this requirement in a stealthy and personalized way.

 ## How It Works

-- **Monitoring for Intent**: The service continuously monitors a specific (non-SSH) TCP port for any connection attempts.
+- **Monitoring for Intent**: The service continuously monitors a specific TCP port for any connection attempts.
 - **Capturing the IP**: If an attempt is made on this monitored port, the IP address of the requester is captured.
-The initial connection attempt will fail, but this 'knock' on the port serves as a signal of intent to access SSH.
+The initial connection attempt will fail, but this 'knock' on the port serves as a signal of intent to access.
-- **Opening a Secure Door**: StealthSSHAccess then temporarily opens the SSH port exclusively for that captured IP address, allowing for a secure connection.
+- **Opening a Secure Door**: StealthSSHAccess then temporarily opens the SSH port, and/or a list of ports, exclusively for that captured IP address, allowing for a regular TCP connection.
 - **Time-Bound Access**: The access is allowed for a pre-configured duration, defined by the `TIMEOUT` environment variable (default value in seconds).
-If the SSH access is not used within this duration, the port is automatically closed for that specific IP, ensuring that the window of exposure is limited.
-This adds an additional layer of security by providing a narrow window of time for the authorized IP to connect to the SSH service.
+If the SSH, or any other port list in `PORTS_TO_OPEN`, access is use within the `TIMEOUT` duration, the ports are automatically closed for that specific IP, ensuring that the window of exposure is limited.
+This adds an additional layer of security by providing a narrow window of time for the authorized IP to connect to the SSH service, services at `PORTS_TO_OPEN`.
 - **Closing Unused Port**: If the port remains unused during the allotted time, the access will be automatically revoked, and the port will be closed for that specific IP.
 This process is controlled by a continuous monitoring mechanism in the `closessh` service.
 - **Persisting Access Information**: All the timers associated with IP addresses are persisted in a file defined by the `PICKLE_FILE` environment variable, ensuring that the system remains aware of pending access even across restarts.
 This allows the application to keep track of authorized IPs and the corresponding timeouts across service interruptions or restarts.